-What Are the Components of an Appraisal?
+What Goes Into an Appraisal?

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Militti Appraisal Service will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Militti Appraisal Service will guarantee you get the most accurate property value, so you can make wise real estate decisions.